 Property tax assessments are prepared by the Towns and provided to the County.
 The Assistant Superintendent for Administrative Services calculates the tax rate and provides it to the County.
-The bills are prepared by the County and sent to the Tax Collector/Accounts Payable Clerk to mail.
-Collections are either paid in person, mailed to the tax collector at the school or taken directly to Key bank.
+The bills are prepared by the County and sent to the Tax Collector/ Accounts Payable Clerk to mail.
+Collections are either paid in person, mailed to the tax collector at the school, or taken directly to the bank.

 When paid at the bank, a deposit receipt is created by the bank and forwarded to the Tax Collector.
 Any checks received by the District are verified to the bill.
-Checks are also reviewed for the signature and that they are dated properly.
-All payments are input into the Taxpro tax collection software by the Tax Collector, restrictively endorsed and prepared for deposit.
-The Tax Collector maintains a manual receipt log of the daily deposits and compares the daily total reconciles the daily cash receipt report from nVision to the amount entered into Taxpro.
+Checks are also reviewed for the signature and that they are properly dated.
+All payments are input into the Taxpro SystemEast tax collection software by the Tax Collector, restrictively endorsed and prepared for deposit.
+The Tax Collector reconciles the daily cash receipt report from nVision to the amount entered in TaxproSystemEast.
 At the end of the tax collection period, the tax collector will reconcile the tax collectors report to the tax collections and the bank deposits.
 The reconciliation is reviewed by the Assistant Superintendent for Administrative Services.
-Any taxes not paid during the tax collection period (ending 1st week in November) are remitted to the County for collection along with the tax collector's report.
+Any taxes not paid during the tax collector period (ending 1st week in November) are remitted to the County for collection along with the tax collector's report.